dnlvdv/mtg-reviews/_cards/brave-kin-duo.md

 number: "3"
 type: "Creature — Rabbit Mouse"
 text: "{1}, {T}: Target creature gets +1/+1 until end of turn.
 Activate only as a sorcery."
-flavorText: ""Did you bring everything you need for the journey?" the rabbit asked.
-"Of course I did!
-I brought you, my dear pine cone," the mouse replied."
+flavorText: "'Did you bring everything you need for the journey?' the rabbit asked.
+'Of course I did!
+I brought you, my dear pine cone,' the mouse replied."
 artist: "Devin Platts"
 image: "/Pictures/Brave-Kin_Duo.png"
 ---